-Name of Child: Date of Birth:// Wingrove Primary School would like to to recordings of pupils whilst they attend the achievements and successes.
-Still or move printed publications (e.g. School prospect website (www.wingrove.newcastle.sch.uthe good educational practice of the schoents organised by the Local Authority institutions.
-Children's names will never be externally to the school.
-Names may be display. e school to celebrate their ving images may be published in our ctus, newsletters) and/or on our external uk).
-They may also be used to promote thool to other teachers e.g. at training or national education/government e published alongside their photographs Photographs / videos may also be publis children's regular classroom work e.g. or projects (e.g. PowerPoint), on the school educational achievements with parents Electronic images, whether photographs school's network which is accessible only photographs/videos of your child we need questions 1 to 5 below, then sign and da n classroom displays, within multimedia 's internal network and to share e.g. video presentation of a school trip. s or videos, will be stored securely on the y by authorised users.
-Before using any ed your permission.
-Please answer Please return the completed form to the school office as soon as possible.
-[Please delete]

-1. May we use your child's photograph in printed publications produced by Wingrove Primary School or Newcastle Local Authority?
+Name of Child: Date of Birth: // Wingrove Primary School would like recordings of pupils whilst they atterachievements and successes.
+Still a printed publications (e.g. School primary Schoo end the school to celebrate their or moving images may be publish rospectus, newsletters) and/or or e.sch.uk).
+They may also be used the school to other teachers e.g. hority or national education/govever be published alongside their hed in our n our external to promote . at training ernment photographs Photographs / videos may also be children's regular classroom work e projects (e.g. PowerPoint), on the seducational achievements with postelectronic images, whether photographs/videos of your child valuestions 1 to 5 below, then sign as e.g. on classroom displays, within chool's internal network and to sarents e.g. video presentation of graphs or videos, will be stored sele only by authorised users.
+Befor we need your permission.
+Please multimedia share a school trip. ecurely on the e using any answer Please return the completed form t o the school office as soon as po ossible.
+[Please delete] 1.
+May we use your child's pho Wingrove Primary School or N tograph in printed publications p Newcastle Local Authority?
+Yes / No produced by May we use your child's pho a) as part of a large group o tograph on our Internet website r whole school activity?
+Yes/No b) showing an individual act ivity? (e.g. holding a winner's tro Yes / No phy)